 These words are uttered from everyone’s lips worldwide at midnight ringing in a brand New Year.

-Just like the rest of the world Jamaicans do various things in celebration of New Years.
+Just like the rest of the world Jamaicans do various things in celebration of the New Year.

-The following are some ways that we celebrate New Years in Jamaica :-
+The following are some ways that we celebrate New Year in Jamaica:-

 - Party at a friend’s house with lots of food and liquor;

 - Meeting up with friends at a Sports Bar where libation is the order of the night;